CHCAA-EDUX/NLP-AU/syllabus/readme.md

 * Vaswani, A, Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł, & Polosukhin, I. (2017).
 "Attention is all you need", NIPS'17: Proceedings of the 31st International Conference on Neural Information Processing Systems.
 * Wei, J., Bosma, M., Zhao, V. Y., Guu, K., Yu, A. W., Lester, B., ... & Le, Q. V. (2021).
 "Finetuned language models are zero-shot learners". [arXiv:2109.01652](https://arxiv.org/abs/2109.01652)

-Note that, in this folder, you will also find a list of additional resources relevant for each class.
+Note that, in this folder, you will also find a list of [additional resources relevant for each lecture](`extra_resources.md`).

 ## Group-specific readings for Week 50
 * **Group 1**: Binz, M., & Schulz, E. (2023).
 "Turning large language models into cognitive models". [arXiv:2306.03917](https://arxiv.org/abs/2306.03917).